Growing a collection of succulents starts with one you already own.

 4. Tend to the Pups

 Six or seven weeks after starting the propagating process, you will notice baby pups emerging from the parent leaves.
 The parents may look shriveled.
 This is because they are feeding the pups with their water and nutrients.
-It is now time to transfer your cuttings and leaves to containers of their own, at least 4 inches (10 cm) in diameter.
+It is time to transfer your cuttings and leaves to their own containers, at least 4 inches (10 cm) in diameter.
 Cover the new roots with 0.5 inches (1.3 cm) of soil, sit back, and watch your garden grow.